 Make certain that the cross arm on the grease cup has been turned down against the cover before removing the seal assembly.

 For ease of disassembly, the seal and seal plate (36) may be removed as a single unit.
 Before attempting to remove the seal plate, remove the automatic grease cup and piping (16, 17 and 18).

-Remove the seal washer (15) and outer rotating element.
+Slide the seal washer (15) off the shaft.
+Remove the outer rotating element.
 Slide the seal plate, spacer sleeve, and remaining seal parts off the shaft as a unit.

-Carefully remove the spacer sleeve, outer stationary seat, rotating element, packing ring, seal washer, and seal spring from the seal plate.
+Carefully remove the spacer sleeve, outer stationary seat, rotating element, packing ring and seal spring from the seal plate.
 Remove the inner seal washer, packing ring, stationary seat and rotating element.